-- 6.1 Transitions and significant events must include:
+6. Transitions and significant events must include:

 - moving school

 - starting and moving through or between early years settings

 - birth of a sibling

 - moving home

 - family breakdown

 - living outside of the home

 - loss of significant people or bereavement

 - social events that impact their lives, such as COVID-19

 - adoption and care

-- the significance of adverse childhood experiences (ACEs) and trauma
+- the significance of adverse childhood experiences and trauma

 Evidence for assessment in this unit should be portfolio based.
 It should explore the relationship of the Montessori early years approach with current curriculum and statutory requirements of early years education, including roles and relationships, inclusion, transition and additional support.
 It aims to make learners aware of opportunities to work collaboratively with others in supporting learning.
-When assessing LO8, 8.2 assessors should ask learners to explain how stereotypes can cause damage and potentially encourage prejudice.

-Learners will be assessed on a balance of their knowledge, skills and understanding of best practice through a variety of assessment methods including:

-- tutor observed group discussion
+Learners will be assessed on a balance of their knowledge, skills and understanding of best practice through a variety of assessment methods including; tutor observed group discussion, reflective journal and written assignment.

-- reflective journal

-- written assignment

-- written assignment

-- question and answer

-- professional discussion

-- presentation

-- case study

-- work product

-- reflective journal entry
+Recommended assessment methods include: written assignment, question and answer, professional discussion, presentation, case study, work product and reflective journal entry.